 This year the Steakhouse Live annual festival LONGER WETTER FASTER BETTER will for the first time encompass a group of embedded critical writers, led / mentored by critic, curator and academic Diana Damian Martin and performance writer and artist Bojana Jankovic.

-View live responses during the whole festival on the Critical Interruption website.
+All the Steakhouse Live: Writing responses created during the festival are now available to view on the Critical Interruption website.

 This pilot project will focus on developing models of critical writing about Live Art that are formally daring, critically rigorous, contextually relevant and adaptive to the needs of an ever-changing, shape-shifting field.